Programming in Go

 Go Simple API aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures

-which contain pointers to structures and data in the YottaDB heap.
+BufferT,BufferTArray, andKeyTwhich contain pointers to structures and data in the YottaDB heap.
 Go Simple API functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.

 As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific sections of the Quick Start, Concepts, Symbolic Constants, Data Structures & Type Definitions, Simple API and Utility Functions sections.
 The sections that are specific to Go are intended to supplement, but not subsume, their C counterparts.

-or described in the C Simple API) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper.
-C.
+Go application code must not directly use the YottaDB C API structures and functions (those prefixed by C. or described in the C Simple API) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper.
+C. prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
+For example, C.ydb_buffer_t is the C ydb_buffer_t structure defined in Data Structures & Type Definitions.

-section are prefixed with “Go” to ensure unique names for hyperlinking.
+All subsections of the Programming in Go section are prefixed with "Go" to ensure unique names for hyperlinking.

 As Go implementations are inherently multi-threaded, where the C Simple API provides separate functions for use in multi-threaded applications, e.g., ydb_get_s() / ydb_get_st(), the Go wrapper wraps the function for use in multi-threaded applications.
-Also, to accommodate Go's multi-threading, calls include an errstr parameter to get the correct $zstatus for each call.
+Also, to accommodate Go's multi-threading, calls include an errstr parameter to get the correct $ZSTATUS for each call.

 Go Quick Start